Fairfield equity = 25% (P465, P008, P1909)

 Clipper South is imaged by several 3D seismic surveys which were merged and reprocessed via PSDM in 2010.
 The data clearly defines the Clipper South trap as a south to south-westerly dipping fault block, bounded by a fault on its northern flank and dip closed to the east, south and west.

-The two initial wells in Clipper South, together with data from adjacent fields confirm a Rotliegendes dry gas field, in which production can be enhanced through stimulation via hydraulic fracturing of the reservoir.
+The two initial wells in Clipper South, together with data from adjacent fields confirmed a Rotliegendes dry gas field, in which production could be enhanced through stimulation via hydraulic fracturing of the reservoir.
 The operator, RWE, estimates P50 GIIP at 512 Bcf.

 The Clipper South Field lies in three part blocks.
 Part Blocks 48/19a and 48/20a were originally awarded to Shell UK (operator, 50 per cent.) and Esso (50 per cent.) in the 1st Licensing Round in 1964.
 Part Block 48/19c was awarded to the same partnership in the 8th License Round in 1983.
 Fairfield acquired a 100 per cent. interest and operatorship in Clipper South from subsidiaries of Shell and ExxonMobil in March 2008.

 In July 2009, Fairfield farmed down 50 per cent. of its interest and transferred operatorship to RWE in return for RWE carrying £20million of development costs and contributing to past costs.
 Fairfield was then able to benefit from RWE’s experience and technical expertise.
 In September 2010 Fairfield completed a farm-in agreement with Bayern Gas.
 Under the terms of this agreement Bayern Gas acquired a 25% interest from Fairfield in return for carrying £10million of Fairfield’s development costs and contributing to past costs.